Friday, April 29, 2016

 Mass Cleaning Campaign

 The mass cleaning campaign covered the town and villages of Darla.
-Many classes of students and teachers went as far as three kilometers from the school to clean and create awareness.
-We covered Darla bazaar, BPPL, Police gate, RNR, and Darla Lhakhang.
+Many classes and teachers went as far as three kilometers from the school to clean and raise awareness.
+The areas covered included Darla Bazaar, BPPL, the police gate, RNR, and Darla Lhakhang.

 Friday, April 8, 2016